sayanee/radio-amateur-exam-notes/00_license.md

 - all equipment must be **erected, fixed, placed and used**
 - equipment should not interfere with the efficient and convenient working of other authorised stations
 - must seek **approval of any change** of equipment, antenna installation, location and address
-- the licensee must **identify the transmission of a call sign** assigned to him by IDA at the **beginning and end** of each period of transmission
+- the licensee must **identify the transmission of a call sign** assigned to him by IMDA at the **beginning and end** of each period of transmission

 ### Transmission, Procedure & Limitation